 Note: whales tend to float belly up when dead due to a build up of gases in their stomachs.

-Close to 15% of humpback whales in the Gulf of Maine alone have scars from a collision with a vessel, however these collisions are hardly ever reported.
+At least 1 in 10 humpback whales in the Gulf of Maine alone have scars from a collision with a vessel, however these collisions are hardly ever reported.
 These strikes can have both short- and long-term impacts, ranging from blood loss and broken bones to chronic infections and even death.
 This is a threat to all whale species, and it is important for researchers to know when a strike has happened so that they can monitor the affected individual.
 Often times a whale will have fresh injuries and scars from the spinning propeller of a vessel, as seen below.

 ANY RIGHT WHALE SIGHTINGS!